 My first impression after pulling it out of the box was that this is a big lens—bigger than I expected.
 It’s about an inch longer than its predecessor and about 1/3 of a pound heavier.
 It’s also wider, with an 82mm filter thread rather than the 77mm of the older version.

 My second impression was that it feels less rugged than it should.
 To be clear, this isn’t something I would probably be bringing up except for one thing: this is a $2400 lens, and while Nikon never uses the “pro” label with it, this is squarely within the defacto “pro” line of lenses.
 There are higher expectations that come with a price point like that that aren’t limited to just optical quality.

 The zoom grip is wide and grippy but feels oddly plasticky.
 There’s a slight bit of give before it starts turning.
 The manual focus ring isn’t quite as wide but is equally grippy.
-But in rotating it you still get that distinctive plastic-on-plastic feel.
-But it doesn’t fell as solid or true as something like the Sigma 24-35mm f/2, for example.
+But in rotating it, you still get that distinctive plastic-on-plastic feel.
+But it doesn’t feel as solid or true as something like the Sigma 24-35mm f/2, for example.